derickmachaa/myident/README.md

 # myident
-script to tell my identity over the net
+script to tell my IP over the net